yashy3nugu/face-generator-VAE/README.md

 # face-generator-VAE
 An attempt to generate faces using a convolutional variational autoencoder by training on the UTKFace dataset

-# Weights

-The weights can be downloaded at https://drive.google.com/drive/folders/1KDRJRzU0rXM8M6CFXn9glJ-BZhI4a4hZ?usp=sharing

 # Dataset used
 The dataset used is the cropped version of the UTKFace dataset.
 The dataset contains 128 by 128 images of human faces.
 It can be found [here](https://susanqq.github.io/UTKFace/)